immich-app/immich/docs/docs/features/oauth.md

 The `.well-known/openid-configuration` part of the url is optional and will be automatically added during discovery.
 :::

+## Auto Launch

+When Auto Launch is enabled, the login page will automatically redirect the user to the OAuth authorization url, to login with OAuth.
+To access the login screen again, use the browser's back button, or navigate directly to `/auth/login?autoLaunch=0`.

 ## Mobile Redirect URI